slackapi/bolt-js/docs/_advanced/receiver.md

 | `start()`    | None                             | `Promise`   |
 | `stop()`     | None                             | `Promise`   |

-`init()` is called after it's been passed to a created Bolt for JavaScript app, it's purpose is to give you an instance of bolt so that you can call:
+`init()` is called after Bolt for JavaScript app is created.
+This method gives the receiver a reference to an `App` to store so that it can call:
 * `await app.processEvent(event)` whenever your app receives an event from Slack.
 It will reject if there is an unhandled error.
 * `await app.handleError` whenever you need to route errors to the global error handler.
 This gives the developer a chance to handle it.